 St Hugh’s offers accommodation (much of it ensuite) throughout an undergraduate’s course, along with a large, well-stocked college library and Bodleian Reading Room.
 The college is a supportive environment; funds are available to address unforeseen financial hardship.
-There is a gym and student run bar, and its chapel (and separate multi-faith prayer room) is open to all college members, regardless of belief.
+There is a gym and student run bar, and its chapel and separate multi-faith prayer room are open to all college members, regardless of belief.

 Read more on the college website.